 There are 35 patterns.
-For better visibility, I created a matrix here.
+For a better visibility, I created a matrix here.

 The matrix is structured in five categories, which I will explain below, while the detailed patterns are in the attached sheet:

-1. Emptying the Cup: if your cup is full – if you already think you know a lot – it’s very hard to fill in, it’s hard to get new knowledge; your ego is your biggest impediment for growth.
+1. Emptying the Cup: if your cup is complete – if you already think you know a lot – it’s tough to fill in; it’s hard to get new knowledge; your ego is your most significant impediment to growth.
 All the patterns in this category are tools to start your apprenticeship with an open mind:

 - Your First Language